codeforpdx/recordexpungPDX/doc/design.md

 User visits login page in browser

-User types username and password to log in
+User types email and password to log in

 User is directed to main page